-However, as we argued in the Introduction, macroeconomic shocks are a major cause of (constrained) migration: though consumption in O may yield a higher utility, the instability of the economic environment can overcome the desire to stay home.
+Moreover, as we argued in the Introduction, macroeconomic shocks are another major cause of (forced) migration: instability of the economic environment can overcome any home bias.

-Floods, famines, wars, political turmoils are some examples of these shocks2.
+Floods, famines, wars, political turmoils are some examples of these shocks4.
 We rule out such shocks in D, which enjoys a comparatively highly stable economic environment.
 As a consequence, the state of the world in O is good with a probability p and migration is voluntary, whereas with a probability $q \equiv (1-p)$ constrained migration arises.
 This happens because, by migrating, individuals can get a positive expected utility, while in O their utility would be zero.